Apple Journal (iPhone)

 Allow Journal to Access

 The first part of the settings requires you to allow Apple Journal to access certain features of your phone.
-Location, Photos, Microphone, Camera, Face ID, Siri & Search, Notifications, Background App Refresh, and Mobile Data.
+Location, Photos, Camera, Apple Intelligence & Siri, Search, Live Activities, Background App Refresh, and Mobile Data.
 For your Photos, you have Options for what the app can access from the photos to add to your entries.
 You can choose to include Location and Captions.
 You can also choose the default format for your photos and videos to be Automatic (the app chooses the best option), Current (the app keeps the original format of your photo or video), or Most Compatible (to convert all photos to JPG and videos to H.264 formats).

 Journaling Suggestions

 You can customise Suggestion Privacy Settings.
-You can get suggestions from the apps you turn on: Activity, Media, Contacts, Photos, and Significant Locations.
+You can get suggestions from the apps you turn on: Activity, Media, Contacts, Photos, and Significant Locations and State of Mind.
 You can Turn Off All the suggestions from these apps above their list.
 Clear History deletes the history of journaling suggestions.
+You can also turn on Reflection Prompts, and Prioritise Moments with Contacts.
+I have turned that off, it doesn’t sound very useful.

 When Discoverable by Others is turned on, you can also choose to Prefer Suggestions with Others.
 Basically, you’re allowing others’ journaling apps to know when you’re close to them so they can receive suggestions about you.
 Like wise, when you Prefer Suggestions with Others, the app gives you more suggestions that involve others.
 This information sharing does not feel secure.